How Does an Insurance Deductible Work?

 Low Insurance Deductible

-However, if you decided to choose a lower deductible, your monthly rates may be higher, but it can save you money in the end if you are involved in an accident.
+If you decided to choose a lower deductible, your monthly rates may be higher, but it can save you money in the end if you are involved in an accident.
 The main benefit is lower out-of-pocket costs if you needed to file a claim.

 If you were in a car accident that resulted in $5,000 worth of damages, but had opted for a $500 deductible, you would then only have to pay $500 to repair the damages and the financial responsibility and remaining balance of $4,500 would be shifted to the insurance company.
 Even though you still needed to pay a portion to repair the damages, your total expense is cut significantly because you had a lower deductible.